Hugo-Persson/portfolio/src/content/blog/wg-easy-docker-with-dns.md

 ## Summary

-In this guide, I'll show you how I set up a Wireguard server and a DNS server on the same host in my HomeLab.
-Many users face issues using a local DNS server with Wireguard.
-I'll explain how to configure Wireguard to access local devices and use a local DNS server like AdGuard Home, with both running in Docker on the same machine.
+In this guide, I will demonstrate how to set up a **WireGuard** server and a DNS server on the same host in my HomeLab.
+Many users encounter issues when using a local DNS server with **WireGuard**.
+I will explain how to configure **WireGuard** to access local devices and use a local DNS server like AdGuard Home, both running in Docker on the same machine.

 ## Guide

-For my HomeLab I tried to setup a Wireguard server and DNS server on the same Host and it was just not working.
-If I used a DNS server like `1.1.1.1` it worked but not when using `192.168.x.x` that is my local DNS server.
-In this article I am going to show how to setup Wireguard to access all your local devices and use a local DNS server like **AdGuard Home**.
-A prerequisite is that we are running both our DNS server and Wireguard server in Docker on the same machine.
-For DNS server I am using **AdGuard Home** and for Wireguard server I am using _wg-easy_, but this should work for any DNS server and wireguard server.
+For my HomeLab, I attempted to set up a **WireGuard** server and DNS server on the same host, but it was not working.
+While using a DNS server like `1.1.1.1` worked, my local DNS server at `192.168.x.x` did not.
+In this article, I will show you how to configure **WireGuard** to access all your local devices and use a local DNS server like **AdGuard Home**.
+The prerequisite is running both the DNS server and **WireGuard** server in Docker on the same machine.
+I use **AdGuard Home** for the DNS server and _wg-easy_ for the **WireGuard** server, but this setup should work for any DNS server and **WireGuard** server.

-### Configuring DNS container
+### Configuring the DNS Container

-Before setting up Wireguard we need to tweak one thing with our DNS server.
-For this to work our DNS container and Wireguard need to be on the same Docker network.
-First we create a network for this with:
+Before setting up **WireGuard**, we need to tweak the DNS server.
+Both the DNS container and **WireGuard** must be on the same Docker network.
+First, create a network with:

 ```shell
 docker network create --subnet=172.22.0.0/16 dns
 ```

-> We use the subnet `172.22.0.0/16` here,
-> this could be any subnet but we need to set a subnet to be able to set a
+> We use the subnet `172.22.0.0/16` here.
+This could be any subnet, but we need to set a subnet to assign an IPV4 address to our container.
-> IPV4 adress for our container

-After this we need to connect our DNS container to this network, we do this defining our network in our `docker-compose` by adding this to the file:
+Next, connect the DNS container to this network by defining the network in your `docker-compose` file:

 ```yaml
 networks: